Old Fashioned Chicken Soup

 Step two

-Dry both inside and outside of the chicken and place it into a medium stockpot.
-Add chicken broth and turn the heat under the pan to high and bring to a boil.
+Dry the chicken inside and outside and place it into a medium stockpot.
+Add chicken broth, turn the heat under the pan to high, and bring to a boil.

 Step three